pegros/PEG_LIST/help/sfpegListCmp.md

 automatically fetched upon instantiation, a _load more_ button being displayed in the component's footer as long as this total count has not been loaded)

+ℹ️ If you wish to actually load the data only when the user explicitly requests it, you may use the **sfpegOnDemandListCmp** _wrapper_ component (see in the examples) which includes an _expand_ button icon to control the actual display of a **sfpegListCmp**.

 ---

 ## Component Configuration